GovindaMadhava/EngineEar--F1-Audio-Classification/README.md

 Model:

-Developed a Deep Learning pipeline for multi-class classification of Engine exhaust sounds to its corresponding Team/Engine, Track, Driver.
+Developed a Deep Learning pipeline for multi-class classification of Engine exhaust sounds to its corresponding Team/Engine, Track and Driver.
 Leveraging a large-scale curated dataset of race audio segmented by lap, the approach extracts Mel-spectrograms, MFCCs and Chroma features to train a CNN-BiLSTM architecture.
 A novel team-driver awareness function is employed to improve the driver prediction accuracy.

 Our best models achieve the following figures: